Restored is committed to protecting your privacy. We aim to ensure that any information you give us is held securely and safely.

 When and how do we collect information on this website?

 When you request one of our free Survivors Handbooks as a survivor, you are also providing us with personal information, including your name, email address and mailing address.
-We will store this information on the basis of legitimate interest in order to monitor and evaluate our resource provision, but we will not use it to communicate without you outside of the preferences that you have expressed, and always in ways that are in line with the GDPR.
+We will store this information on the basis of legitimate interest in order to monitor and evaluate our resource provision, but we will not use it to communicate with you outside of the preferences that you have expressed, and always in ways that are in line with UK data protection laws.

 We collect non-personal data about people who visit our website.
 That’s things like IP addresses (which tell us, for example, the places where people are logging on), which pages people visit and which files they download.
+This data is collected on the basis of the legitimate interest of hosting and maintaining our website.
 This helps us find out if our website is working well and helps us improve it.
 This information is collected using cookies – see the section on cookies below.

 What is our basis for processing your data?

-We will only use your data in the ways you’ve asked us to.
-You can change your preferences at any time by clicking on the ‘ my preferences’ or ‘unsubscribe’ links at the bottom of every email you received from us.
+We will only use your data in the ways described in this privacy notice and on the legal basis set out under each category You can change your preferences at any time by clicking on ‘my preferences’ or ‘unsubscribe’ links at the bottom of every email you received from us via our email platform, or by emailing email@example.com to let us know your change in preference.

 Additionally, we will contact you by post or email if we have a legitimate reason to.
 For example, if you make a donation we may send you information about how your donation is helping, or about other work we want to do.
 But we won’t contact you in this way if you’ve asked us not to.
 And you can change your preferences any time by contacting us here.